 It has been a while since I posted an article – a lot has happened since then.
 We’ve had the holidays and welcomed in a new year.
-I hope you all welcomed 2018 in a way that was great for you personally.
+I hope you all welcomed the new year in a way that was great for you personally.
 I’m hoping that you all have made some plans and goals that you will achieve, or at least be en-route to achieving!

 That being said, I set some goals for myself this year also – one of them being to post more frequently on the Pain Warrior Code blog.
 I’m excited for the things I have planned for the Pain Warrior Code so make sure you keep an eye out.
 I also have decided to share more about my own journey with chronic migraine, so you guys can get more of an understanding of my story.

 Although I was annoyed and frustrated, I went to the opticians again anyway to help my case.
 My time was wasted!
 They asked questions about my vision/migraines and finally concluded what I already knew; they couldn’t help me.
-They instructed me to go back to the doctors.
+I was then instructed to go back to the doctors.
 They also refused to write up a report for me as well.

 So the following week I was fuming, and went back to the doctors but asked to be seen by a different one.
 I’m glad I did because he was very compassionate and actually listened.
 He heard everything I told him about my migraines and vision.
 And he gave me my referral!
 Yay!
 So I’ve got an appointment in May – with a migraine clinic in a hospital that is revered and respected even more than the hospital migraine clinic I originally went to!
 God is definitely helping me through this.

 So that’s the referral down…as for the eyewear.

 The Eyewear Journey